-It is proposed that members recommend to continue with the Program of implementation
+That members recommend to continue with the Program of implementation

 • The implementation of the proposed schemes in Appendix 3 will assist in helping to reduce the number of vehicle collisions and related casualties across the bay area.

 3. Action Needed